 Disney Villains After Hours cost

-Tickets for this version are slightly more expensive than those for the regular one:
+Tickets for this version were slightly more expensive than those for the regular one:

 - $145 (plus tax) for tickets purchased in advance.